guyleonard/get_jgi_genomes/README.md

               |
               + files->label,url,filename,size,timestamp,project,md5

-Things to note:
+### JGI Quirks

- * Although the portal is called "Mycocosm", this list only seems to contain the list of newly added fungi from [here](http://jgi.doe.gov/our-science/science-programs/fungal-genomics/recent-fungal-genome-releases/) and not the total content fo the "fungi" portal which is contained in "Files".
+ * Although the portal is called "Mycocosm", this list only seems to contain the list of newly added fungi from [here](http://jgi.doe.gov/our-science/science-programs/fungal-genomics/recent-fungal-genome-releases/) and not the total content of the "fungi" portal which is contained in "Files". :|

- * The two lists: Filtered and All are not what you might think initially.
+ * The two lists: Filtered and All are not what you might initially think. :|
   * All models, Filtered and Not = 570, 566 unique
   * Filtered Models (best) = 1612, 757 unique